Am I an Alcoholic? Alcohol Addiction Signs & Symptoms

 Alcoholism is technically an illness of the brain but recognising the symptoms in oneself can be difficult.
 The way in which alcohol affects the brain can make it hard to tell when alcohol use has become a problem.
 However, because of the serious nature of this illness, it is important to learn what the signs are and when to take action.

-Alcohol addiction is an illness of the brain, and although it cannot be diagnosed with a physical examination or a blood test, there are certain signs and symptoms that indicate a problem exists.
-These signs may include behavioural changes as well as physical symptoms.
+Alcohol addiction is an illness of the brain, and although it cannot be diagnosed with a physical examination or a blood test, there are certain behaviours, caused by the symptoms of alcoholism, that indicate a problem exists.
+These signs include behavioural changes as well as physical symptoms.

 What you should know though is that many people with alcohol abuse or addiction problems find it difficult to spot the signs in themselves.
 It is often a family member or friend who may first realise that something is not right.
 If your loved ones have suggested that you may be drinking too much, it is a good idea to consider the common signs and symptoms to determine if they could be right.